Welcome or Title

 If you transfer to the Federal Employees Retirement System (FERS) from the Civil Service Retirement System (CSRS), you must have at least one full calendar year of FERS-covered service to qualify for the supplement.

-If you have earnings from wages or self-employment that exceed the Social Security annual exempt amount ($14,160 in 2011), your Special Retirement Supplement will be reduced or stopped.
+If you have earnings from wages or self-employment that exceed the Social Security annual exempt amount ($19,560 in 2022), your Special Retirement Supplement will be reduced or stopped.
+After reaching the MRA, retirees who are receiving the annuity supplement are required to report earnings annually to OPM

 You can calculate your Social Security Offset through one of several calculators that we offer on this site.